Skip to main content

 max-depth**Maximal depth of the hierarchical tiles tree traversal, default: infinity

-egm**location of the Earth Gravity Model (*.pgm) file to convert heights from ellipsoidal to gravity-related format, default: "./deps/egm2008-5.pgm".
+egm**location of the Earth Gravity Model (*.pgm) file to convert heights from ellipsoidal to gravity-related format or "None" to not use it, default: "./deps/egm2008-5.pgm".
 A model file can be loaded from GeographicLib https://geographiclib.sourceforge.io/html/geoid.html

 token*Token for Cesium ION tileset authentication.